Mardi Himal Trek

 11 - 25 Paxes

-The half-board package cost for the Mardi Himal trek is per person is and it includes your transportation, Guide, TIMS, Permits, and accommodation with Breakfast as per the BB plan.
+The half-board package cost for the Mardi Himal trek is per person and includes your transportation, Guide, TIMS, Permits, and accommodation with Breakfast as per the BB plan.

 Guide or Porter Service for Mardi Himal Trek:

-The guide for Mardi Himal Trek costs US$ 30 per day and the cost of the porter is US$25 per day.
+The guide for Mardi Himal Trek costs US$ 30 per day and the porter costs US$ 25 per day.

 Note: You need to understand that your guide isn’t your porter, so they can’t help you carry your big bags.
-Also, the porter can only carry 20 kg and if the bag is heavier than 20 kg additional charges may occur without any further notice.
+Also, the porter can only have 25 kg and if the bag is heavier than 25 kg additional charges may occur without any further notice.

-4 days Mardi Himal Trek Itinerary (Recommend only to professional hikers)
+4 Days Mardi Himal Trekking Itinerary (Recommended only to professional hikers)

 Day 2: Forest Camp to High Camp: